Why marine spatial planning?

 What is marine spatial planning NOT?

 Marine spatial planning is not a substitute for single-sector planning and management.
 Strategic and operational plans for fisheries, transportation, energy, recreation, and conservation, for example, will continue even when integrated MSP is put into practice.
-Integrated MSP can provide a guide to single-sector management that should increase compatibilities and reduce conflicts across sectors, balance development and conservation interests, increase institutional effectiveness and efficiency, and address the cumulative effects of multiple human uses of the same marine space.
+Integrated MSP can provide a guide to single-sector management that should increase compatibilities and reduce conflicts across sectors, balance development and conservation interests, increase management effectiveness and efficiency, and address the cumulative effects of multiple human uses of the same marine space.

 Marine spatial planning is not a one-time plan.
 The context for planning is constantly changing.
 Science contributes new knowledge.
-Monitoring and evaluation adds new information about the effectiveness, efficiency, and equity of alternative management measures.
+Monitoring and evaluation adds new information about the effectiveness, efficiency, and equity of alternative management actions.
 Technology improves.
 Social, economic, and political conditions change over time.
 Plans should be updated periodically to reflect these changing conditions.

 Marine spatial planning is not only conservation planning.
 While a network of marine protected areas might be one outcome of MSP, it seeks to balance economic development and environmental conservation, and not focus on only on the goals of conservation or protection.

 Marine spatial planning is not ocean zoning.
 Marine space has been zoned for individual human uses for decades, if not longer.
 Fisheries have been opened or closed in particular areas or zones.
 Marine transportation has been managed within designated lanes or zones especially in intensively-used areas.
 Rights to explore or exploit energy or mineral resources have been leased on an area basis.
 Marine protected areas have been designated in many places in the world.
-However, these zones and others have usually been planned on a single-sector basis.
+However, these zones and others have usually been planned on a single-sector basis without integrated planning.

 What are the outputs of marine spatial planning?